SSEF Honorary President

 Dr Randall Perry

-Dr Perry is the Honorary Chair of the Space Science Engineering Foundation (SSEF), a registered UK charity.
+Dr Perry is the founder of the UKSDC and the Space Science Engineering Foundation (SSEF).
+He is the Honorary Chair of the SSEF, a registered UK charity.
 The SSEF supports the UK and EU Space Design Challenge and the Galactic Challenge.
-He is a director of the Global Space Science Challenge that runs a 10 day summer camp at Imperial College London.
+He is a director of the Global Space Design Challenge Ltd that runs a 9 day summer camp at Imperial College London.
 He is a Senior Research Investigator and a past Royal Society Fellow based at Imperial College London.
 He has a B.S., M.S. and Ph.D. from the University of Washington, has held the US and Canada National Science Foundation Fellowship at Oxford University, and has a NASA certification in Astrobiology.
 His current focus is on education.
-In addition to this, he has published widely in his areas of interest of geology, geochemistry, microbiology and education.
-He is the author of three adventure novels.
-Besides scientific talks he enjoys giving talks to a wide variety of public venues for example recently being invited to give the Public Lecture at the Durham Institute for Advanced Studies on a Definition of Life and as a painter and member of the Chelsea Art Club an invited talk on Science and Art.
+In addition, he has published widely in his areas of interest of geology, geochemistry, microbiology and education.
+He is the author of four adventure novels.
+Besides scientific talks he enjoys giving talks to a wide variety of public venues for example being invited to give the Public Lecture at the Durham Institute for Advanced Studies on a Definition of Life and as a painter and member of the Chelsea Art Club an invited talk on Science and Art.
 He is a director and producer with Athene Films, a Canadian film company whose most recent film is Meet Beau Dick.
 In his spare time he enjoys trekking, scuba diving and flying helicopters and aircraft.
 He was the president of a company before finishing a Ph.D. later in life and has since visited many of the Earth’s extreme habitats including diving in ‘Alvin’ the deep submersible.
-Dr Perry was shortlisted for a Sir Arthur Clarke Award in 2013 for his work on USKDC. rstewartperry randallsperry personal web page rsperry
+Dr Perry was shortlisted for a Sir Arthur Clarke Award in 2013 for his work on USKDC. randallsperry rsperry

 SDC and GC Director of Education